-- Clinic visits to discuss any symptoms you may have and to undergo a physical examination.
-During the first cycle, clinic visits are scheduled for Weeks 1 and 3.
-After the first cycle, clinic visits may be changed to once every 6 weeks, on Week 1 of each cycle, at the discretion of your study doctor. - Blood tests - Computed tomography or other imaging test approximately every 6 weeks for the first year you receive the study medication, and approximately every 12 weeks thereafter, as long as you continue to receive the study medication. - Tests to monitor your heart function, as needed
+- Clinic visits once every three weeks, on Week 1 of each cycle, to discuss any symptoms you may have and to undergo a physical examination. - Blood tests - Computed tomography or other imaging test approximately every 6 weeks for the first year you receive the study medication, and approximately every 12 weeks thereafter, as long as you continue to receive the study medication.